Mushroom Coffee Benefits: Why This Combo Is the Next Big Health Movement

 Headlines of the early 1900s declared coffee would stunt people’s growth and make children get bad grades in school, while the 1970s and 1980s saw people fretting that coffee could cause heart attacks.
 The humble cup of joe didn’t fare any better in the early 2000s, during which headlines suggested coffee could increase the risk of certain cancers.

 And then, around 2010, things began to change.
 Suddenly the headlines weren’t damning coffee — they were celebrating it.
-Thanks to a variety of large-scale meta-analyses, newspapers and health publications (and scientific research) began to declare that coffee could do everything from improving cognitive performance to decreasing the risk of cardiovascular issues, reducing the risk of certain cancers, and increasing longevity.
+Thanks to a variety of large-scale meta-analyses, newspapers and health publications (and scientific research) began to declare that coffee could do actually help to support overall wellbeing.

-The evidence in favor of coffee came so quickly and in such large quantities that by 2015, the USDA’s dietary guidelines recognized daily coffee consumption as a means of sustaining overall health and mitigating disease risk[*].
+The evidence in favor of coffee came so quickly and in such large quantities that by 2015, the USDA’s dietary guidelines recognized daily coffee consumption is definitely a good thing[*].
 Meanwhile, a number of studies have concluded that for most people, coffee’s health perks far outweigh any potential harms[*].

 Today, a whopping 64 percent of American adults consume at least one cup of coffee each day[*].
 While many of these people are probably reaching for coffee to obtain the caffeinated jolt it provides, it appears they’re getting a dose of wellness in the process.

 But that’s not where the story ends.
 While coffee is being lauded for its various health benefits — and for good reason — that doesn’t mean it’s entirely without downsides.
 It’s certainly not true that coffee will make you blind, or impotent, or a terrible student.
 But in some people, coffee can have an effect on the body when it comes to acidity, digestion, sleep patterns, and several other factors.